Devlandia/in-todays-story/2015-03-11-resizing-splits.markdown

 _by [@fellipebrito](https://github.com/fellipebrito)_

-One of the things I most like in VIM is the use way to split its environment.
+One of the things I most like in VIM is the easy way to split its environment.
 Using VIM splits + [ctrlP](https://github.com/kien/ctrlp.vim) + [tMux](http://en.wikipedia.org/wiki/Tmux) makes me a lot more productive.

 Sometimes I want to read a manual, a helper, a README, or even just want to read my code in 'full screen'.
 This is how I do it: